R-thinking/Shopping-List/README.md

 ## Description

-> It's Shopping List mobile UI to add or remove Items.
+> It's mobile UI for shopping list to add or remove Items.
+Users can add items that they want and remove items too.

 <br/>